jullienl/HPE-COM-baremetal/readme.md

 In this project, automating the provisioning of operating systems on bare metal servers is made simple and accessible to anyone with basic knowledge of Ansible, HPE Compute Ops Management, and kickstart techniques.
 While it is generally a complex process that requires a wide range of skills, this project simplifies it with the use of auto-customized kickstarts, auto-generated ISO files and by exploiting the very interesting functions of HPE Compute Ops Management server groups.

-One of the benefit of Ansible is parallel execution that allows the simultaneous execution of tasks on multiple hosts.
+One of the benefits of Ansible is parallel execution that allows the simultaneous execution of tasks on multiple hosts.
 In other words, with one playbook execution, you can provision a customized OS on multiple servers (5 by default).
 This can significantly speed up the execution time of playbooks, especially when managing large environments with a large number of hosts.
 Parallel execution enables faster infrastructure provisioning, configuration management, and application deployment across multiple hosts, improving overall efficiency and reducing the time required for administrative tasks.

 ## Main benefits